Sowing Seeds For Life

 How does Sowing Seeds For Life spend its money?

 Sowing Seeds For Life directs 99% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Sowing Seeds For Life tax-deductible?